 1.1 Where the CDP-C™ course includes a discounted half-day or 2 days of group flight training and aircraft rental package, provided by Scottcopters Limited, flight training is to be taken within 3 months of the Part 2 theory course, at a date to be arranged.

-1.2 Part 4 Flight Operations Assessment (FOA) is to be taken within 12 months of 1st attempt at CDP-C™ Part 2 exam and after having had Operations Manual (OM) approved.
+1.2 For courses booked up to and including 24-25 March 2018: Part 4 Flight Operations Assessment (FOA) is to be taken within 12 months of 1st attempt at CDP-C™ Part 2 exam and after having had Operations Manual (OM) approved.